Northwest Horticultural Council

 A. Labeling requirements:

 An import permit is required for apples, pears and cherries.

 D. Pest and plant disease restrictions:

-A Phytosanitary Certificate (PC) is required.
+A Phytosanitary Certificate (PC) and import permit are required.
+Apples, pears, and cherries are prohibited without an import permit.
 The state of origin must be declared on the PC.
 Additional declarations stating that “This produce originates in an area free from Bactrocera dorsalis.
 AND, “The fruit in this shipment has been inspected and found free of Cydia Pomonella and Rhagoletis spp.“

 E. Solid Wood Packaging Material (SWPM) Regulations: